jelford/jelford.github.io/content/blog/2021-04-04-working-with-signals-in-rust-pt1-whats-a-signal/index.md

 Signals are probably the most primitive mechanism, and unlike the others, you don't have to opt in somehow to receiving them.
-In contrast to the file-likes (which you would have to read), or message queues (which you would have to poll), or D-Bus (which you would have to register a handler on), signals are just sent to you: you either handle them or you don't.
+In contrast to the file-likes (which you would have to read), or message queues (which you would have to poll), or D-Bus (which is built on top of sockets and you would have to register a handler on), signals are just sent to you: you either handle them or you don't.
 That makes signals a good fit for certain circumstances.
 Here are some examples of signals that you might have seen in the past:

 - `SIGSEGV`: invalid access to storage.
 This is typically sent to your process when you access memory you shouldn't (use-after-free, or plain old bad